ncsa/archi_tools/README.md

-Archi_tool is a set of scripts to load information from an archimate model resideing in the archi_tool.
+Archi_tool is a set of scripts to load information from an archimate model residing in the archi_tool.

-The tool makes a working databse from an archimate model, and extends that.
-Gols:
+The tool makes a working database from an archimate model, and extends that.
+Goals:

 - Various reports can be produced and used in day to day management tasks.
-- Logical Architecture transfer  to a configuration managment tool.
+- Logical Architecture transfer  to a configuration management tool.
-- Component model to feed a financial managemetn tool.
+- Component model to feed a financial management tool.
 - Component model for a first cut work breakdown structure.
 - Component model for fault trees and other material.